zdelrosario/data-science-curriculum/curriculum.md

   - the degree of uncertainty in a prediction (e-stat13-ci-pi)
 - Fit
   - a distribution (e-stat08-fit-dist)
-  - a linear model (e-stat11-models-intro)
 - Question
   - whether a given degree of certainty is sufficient to make a decision (e-stat10-hyp-intro)
-  - whether a model is flexible enough to fit a given dataset (e-stat12-models-train-validate)
   - whether a model is overfit to a given dataset (e-stat12-models-train-validate)
   - whether a model interpretation is real or spurious (e-stat14-models-interp-warnings)
   - whether a given numerical result relates to a qualitative conclusion
   - whether a given study has sufficient relevance to a given question

+## (Modeling)
+- Fit
+  - a linear model (e-model01-intro)
+  - a classifier
+  - a clustering
+- Describe
+  - the relationship between variables using a model
+  - high-dimensional data with PCA
+  - high-dimensional data with t-SNE
+- Assess
+  - whether a model is flexible enough to fit a given dataset (e-model01-train-validate)
+  - the accuracy of a classifier
 - Select
   - features based on an appropriate error estimate (e-stat12-model-train-validate)
   - hyperparameters based on an appropriate error estimate (e-stat12-model-train-validate)